Li Xin (Qin): Chu state

 In 224 BCE, Qin began preparations for an invasion of Chu, one of its rivals among the six states.
 During a discussion between Ying Zheng and his subjects, the veteran general Wang Jian claimed that the invasion force needed to be at least 600,000 strong to succeed against Chu, but the younger general Li Xin believed that 200,000 men would be sufficient.
-Ying Zheng ordered Li Xin and the Qin army to attack Chu.
+Ying Zheng ordered Li Xin and Meng Tian to command the Qin army in the attack on Chu.

-The Chu, led by Xiang Yan, took Li Xin's army by surprise with a 500,000 men army and completely annihilated Li's force in the unfamiliar territory of Huaiyang, modern-day northern Jiangsu and Anhui provinces.
-Xiang Yan achieved victory by luring the Qin army away by allowing them a few initial victories.
+The initial invasion of Chu was marching on successful path for Qin, Li Xin attacked and captured the cities of Pingyu, Yan and Ying, the joined forces with Meng Tiang on Chengfu.

-But then once again, Li Xin's army was ambushed by Lord Changping's army (Lord Changping was the former prime minister of the Qin state).
-Xiang Yan's army burnt two large Qin camps and killed seven commandants.
+Then, the Chu led by General Xiang Yan, took Li Xin's army by surprise with a 500,000 men army and completely annihilated Li's force in the unfamiliar territory of Huaiyang, modern-day northern Jiangsu and Anhui provinces.
+And finally, depending on the interpretation of the sources, to close on a Chu pincer tactic, Li Xin's army was also ambushed by Lord Changping's army (former prime minister of the Qin state).
+During the battle, Xiang Yan's army burnt two large Qin camps and killed seven commandants.
+Some scholars believe either Xiang Yan or Lord Changping achieved victory by luring in the Qin army and by allowing them the few initial victories, only to have them pincered and annihilated later on.
 This incident was considered the greatest setback out of all of Qin's campaigns.